The Day That Michigan Held a Funeral For 30,000 Pizzas

 44,000 pizzas dumped in an Ossineke landfill due to possible botulism tainted mushrooms— Michigan’s Past (@MichiganHist) February 10, 2017

-On March 5, 1973, a couple dozen people headed out to a farm in Ossineke, Michigan, to witness an unusual event: the burial of an estimated 30,000 frozen, family-size mushroom pizzas.
+On March 5, 1973, several dozen people headed out to a farm in Ossineke, Michigan, to witness an unusual event: the burial of an estimated 30,000 frozen, family-size mushroom pizzas.
 The mood was somber, and a little cheesy.
-The Governor of Michigan, William G. Milliken, gave a brief homily “on courage in the face of tragedy,” before bulldozers began shoving pizzas into an 18-foot hole.
+The governor of Michigan, William G. Milliken, gave a brief homily “on courage in the face of tragedy,” before bulldozers began shoving pizzas into an 18-foot hole.